RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 If this is for more than one day, this is probably not sick/self care time, and should be taken as vacation or unpaid leave.

-You MUST identify in your timesheet how much leave, vacation, sick time, or self care time you are taking, and the reason.
-Please either use a broad category Sick, Healthcare Appt., Mental Health, Family or provide a more detailed explanation.
+You MUST identify in your timesheet how much leave, vacation, sick time, or self-care time you are taking, and the reason.
+Please either use a broad category such as Sick, Healthcare Appt., Mental Health, or Family, or provide a more detailed explanation.

 Exceptions to this policy may be made by management approval.